konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 In this set of experiments, we do random walks for the minimal instances of the benchmarks.
 We start with the **meaningful default** of 100,000 random walks, with at most 100 steps per walk.
-As you can see, only in the case of two-phase commit and two resource managers, we achieve complete state coverage.
-This is not surprising, since the state space of this instance has only 56 states.
+As you can see from Figure 1, only in the case of two-phase commit and two resource managers, we achieve complete state coverage.
+This is not surprising, since this instance has only 56 states.
 It's tiny!
 For two-phase commit with three resource managers and readers-writers with three actors, we achieve 85-90% coverage.
 This is also in the reasonable range.
 On **FPaxos with two acceptors, we achieve the 77.5% coverage with 100k random